GamesRedone/ZISS/README.md

 </div>

-**Rewarding, skill-based, souls like combat has been introduced to Skyrim.
+**Rewarding, skill-based, soulslike combat has been introduced to Skyrim.
 You'll find all the features your used to from other souls like games such as ;**

 - Flinching
 - iFrames